modelon-community/Assimulo/trunk/doc/sphinx/source/installation.rst

     python setup_source.py install

 After a successful installation, the package will be located in Pythons dist-packages folder.
+For troubleshooting see :ref:`instTrouble`.

 .. note::